 Campers are advised to bring enough drinking water for the duration of their stay.

 Bookings cannot be made.
-Camping fees do not apply at this campground; however, park entry fees apply at Cape Arid National Park.
+Camping fees apply at this campground and park entry fees apply at Cape Arid National Park.

 For more information, please visit the Department of Parks and Wildlife’s ParkStay website.